elmarquez/ngSolr/README.md

    the affected controllers:
    @see https://github.com/angular/angular.js/issues/1179

- * Autocomplete does not provide the correct (full) string to the search query.
-   Only the portion of the string entered up to the point at which a search hint is recorded, is then passed on to the query function.

  * When the window resizes into a single column, there is a margin left on the right and left sides of the menu bar and content section that needs to be changed.
 The margin needs to be adjusted to improve the appearance.
    Otherwise, the background should be changed so that it hides this problem.

- * The date picker fields are too wide and do not adapt their sizes.

- * The metadata/graphics panel stays right aligned when in a single column layout.